CCSP Domain #1: Cloud concepts, architecture, and design [updated 2022]

 This section of the test encompasses basic concepts of cloud computing, design principles and the evaluation of cloud service providers.
 It accounts for 17% of the CCSP certification exam.

 Domain 1: Cloud concepts, architecture and design

-Candidates will need to understand cloud computing fundamentals and cloud terminologies.
-NIST defines cloud computing as “a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
-This cloud model comprises five essential characteristics, three service models and four deployment models.”
+Candidates will need to understand cloud computing fundamentals and actual terminologies.
+NIST Special Publication 800-145, published in 2011, defined cloud computing as “a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.”
+According to NIST, this cloud model comprises

 Cloud computing roles

-Candidates will need to understand the roles in cloud computing environment and how the various roles work together to keep cloud data secure:
+Candidates need to understand the roles and responsibilities of all parties involved in a cloud computing environment and how the various roles work together to keep cloud data secure: